t-ski/flecss/README.md

 ### *️⃣ `.s` `.section` + *️⃣ `.w` `.wrapper`

 The **section** and **wrapper** class describe common vertical layouting containers.
-A section stretches across the full width, with a small affixed content padding at both vertical sides.
-The wrapper has a limited width and is centered within a section, with a large affixed content padding at both horizontal sides.
+A section stretches across the full width, with a small affixed vertical content padding.
+The wrapper has a limited width and is centered within a section, with an extra large affixed horizontal content padding.
 Used in combination, the section-wrapper layouting classes provide a simple yet powerful tool.

 | <sup>`.s`</sup> | <sup>`.w`</sup> | <sup>`.s` `>` `.w`</sup> |
 | :- | :- | :- |